mossbanay/Psychology-3-4/Questions/Chapter4.md

 #### Where is the cerebral cortex located?

-The cerebral cortex is located in the 2-4mm thick convoluted and folding layer around the outside of the brain.
+The cerebral cortex is located in the 2-4mm thick convoluted and folding layer around the outside of the cerebrum.

 #### Of what does the cerebral cortex mainly consist?